tea-ok/skill-collector-backend/README.md

 ### **GET** All Skills (`http://localhost:5000/skills`)

-Gets all the skills from the database.
+Gets all the skills from the `skills` table in the database.

 #### How to use: